cavo789/marknotes/src/templates/readme.md

-# Markdown - Templates
+# marknotes - Templates

 The settings.json file contains a node named `templates` with two entries : `screen` and `html`.

 The `screen` template is used for the application itself : how the interface should looks like.

 The `html` template is used by the application for the generation of `.html` files.
 This is done every time you click on a note : the note is stored on the disk.
 The template used for this is defined here.